Steven Sharp Nelson: The Piano Guys

 Nelson became a member of The Piano Guys in 2011.
 The group was the brainchild of Paul Anderson, owner of The Piano Guys piano store in St. George, Utah, who sought an innovative way to promote his store via social media.
 In 2009 Anderson saw a YouTube music video that local musician Jon Schmidt had uploaded "for fun", featuring Schmidt on piano and Nelson on cello and kick drum performing a mashup called "Love Story Meets Viva la Vida", which combined the Taylor Swift country pop "Love Story" with Coldplay's Baroque pop "Viva la Vida".
 The video garnered over one million hits.
 Anderson hired the duo to perform on videos that he would professionally film in unusual locations and upload to his store's YouTube channel.
 Nelson brought in his neighbor, Al van der Beek, a songwriter and music arranger who had a home recording studio, to the project.
 Tel Stewart assisted with video production.

 The Piano Guys gained their first widespread exposure with "Michael Meets Mozart" (2011), thanks to Schmidt's invitation to the nearly 30,000 people on his fan mailing list "to watch it and share it"; as a result, people began watching the videos beyond the region.
 The video featured Nelson playing 100 cello tracks to achieve the final effect.
 Nelson's video performances of "Cello Wars" (2011) and "Beethoven's 5 Secrets" (2012) debuted at number one on the YouTube charts.

 The Piano Guys signed with Sony Masterworks in 2012.
 At that point they all quit their regular jobs to pursue their musical career.
 The group has released eight number-one albums.
-As of August 2018 they have surpassed 1.6 billion views on their YouTube channel and have 6.2 million subscribers.
+As of February 2024 they have surpassed 2.3 billion views on their YouTube channel and have 7.09 million subscribers.
+Their most popular video is a cover of Christina Perri's A Thousand Years, with over 223 million views.

 Musical style

 Nelson performs a variety of musical styles, including classical, folk, new age, and inspirational.
 He is considered a pioneer in "cello-percussion", which enhances traditional cello playing with pizzicato and percussive techniques.
-He owns 29 cellos, which he says produce different sounds and have different "personalities".
+He owns 41 cellos, which he says produce different sounds and have different "personalities".
 He also plays kick drum.

 He credits his influences as Yo-Yo Ma, Bobby McFerrin, and Victor Borge.